 More and more weddings are taking place in non-religious or neutral venues, such as banquet halls or hotels.
 But this doesn’t limit you in choosing to have your officiant be religion-based.
 “If you decide that a religious ceremony is right for you, the first step is to seek an officiant from the pool of people already in you lives,” suggests Leah Weinberg of Color Pop Events in Long Island City, New York.
 This could be a rabbi or pastor at your place of worship, or perhaps someone you used to attend services with when you were younger.
-If a couple decides to have a non-religious ceremony, there are many officiants who are not affiliated with a particular religion and can perform secular ceremonies.
+If a couple decides to have a non-religious ceremony, there are many professional wedding officiants who are not affiliated with a religious organization and can perform secular ceremonies.
+And if you and your partner are of different backgrounds, you might focus your search on interfaith ministers, who specialize in multicultural weddings.

 Do some research on potential officiants.

 There are many ways to go about the process of how to find a wedding officiant.
 Unless you know your chosen officiant well, be sure to check out the credentials of those you may consider.
 Lehman suggests seeking out the references of other couples who's this person officiated.
-“Additionally, make sure that they have the necessary licensing from their local community, and the state of residence,” she adds.
-“Too often, I hear stories about how an officiant performed a ceremony, and then the marriage was not considered valid since the person was not legally registered in their state.”
+And remember that unlike other wedding vendors, your officiant has a legal role to play on your big day.
+“Make sure that they have the necessary licensing from their local community, and the state of residence,” she adds.
+“Too often, I hear stories about how an officiant performed a ceremony, and then the marriage license was not considered valid by the clerk's office since the person was not legally registered in their state.”
 Also, ask if the officiant has any advanced training or academic degrees in their field.
 The latter is not always necessary, but can be an asset.
 Be sure to use WeddingWire’s wedding officiant finder to read reviews of officiants in your area.

 Confirm that he or she is a confident speaker.